AJDutch/PokemonFetcher/README.md

 # pokemon_fetcher

-Fetch Pokemoon from the PokeAPI
+Fetch Pokemon from the PokeAPI

 ## Getting Started